AdrianaCaetano/Data_Project_Club/1_Manufacturing/README.md

 Then I created a coorelation matrix to check how features correlate to each other
 ![Correlation matrix](images/correlation_matrix.png)

-Then, I created a list to check correlations above +-0.7 to check how these pairs affect the efficiency of the system. the system is affect when the following sensors reach the cited thresholds at the same time:
+Then, I created a list to check correlations above +-0.7 to check how these pairs affect the efficiency of the system.
+The system is affect when the following sensors reach the cited thresholds at the same time:

     Cooling efficiency < 25 and Motor power W > 2800
                             and Pressure bar 3 < 1